NataliiaHen/2048-game/README.md

 ### You can play the game online [GAME LINK](https://nataliiahen.github.io/2048-game/)

+## Here's a quick guide on how to play:

+### Objective:
+- Combine identical tiles to create a new tile with the sum of the two combined values.
+- The ultimate objective is to reach the 2048 tile by strategically combining tiles.

+### Gameplay:
+1. Tile Movement:
+- Swipe on the game board (up, down, left, or right) to move all the tiles in that direction.
+- All tiles will move as far as possible in the chosen direction.

+2. Tile Combination:
+- Tiles with the same number will combine when they collide after a move.
+For example, if two tiles with the number 2 collide, they will combine to create a single tile with the number 4.

+3. Tile Generation:
+- After each move, a new tile with a value of 2 or 4 will appear on an empty spot on the board.

+4. Strategy:
+- Plan your moves strategically to keep the highest-value tiles in one corner.
+- Focus on building up to the 2048 tile by combining tiles in a systematic manner.

+5. Game Over:
+- The game ends when there are no more moves possible, and the board is full.
+- The score is the sum of all the tiles on the board.

+6. Tips: Plan, be patient, and learn from mistakes.
+Enjoy!

 ### Additional Launch Instructions:
 To play the game locally, follow these steps: